-The Company is listed on the TSX Venture Exchange ("TSX-V") under the trading symbol "BMX", is listed on the Frankfurt Stock Exchange under the symbol "03E", and effective August 2019, obtained listing and commenced trading on the OTCQB under the symbol "BORMF".
+The Company is listed on the TSX Venture Exchange ("TSX-V") under the trading symbol "BMX" and is listed on the Frankfurt Stock Exchange under the symbol 03E.

 The Company's mineral properties are located in Sweden and Norway as further disclosed in Note 3.